meilisearch/documentation/learn/advanced/indexing.md

 If you encounter performance issues during indexing, we recommend trying the following:

 - Make sure you are using the latest [stable version of Meilisearch](https://github.com/meilisearch/meilisearch/releases).
-New releases often include performance improvements that can significantly increase indexing speed
+New releases often include performance improvements that can significantly increase indexing speed.

 - Indexing is a memory-intensive and multi-threaded operation.
 This means **the more memory and processor cores available, the faster Meilisearch will index new documents**.
 When trying to improve indexing speed, using a machine with more processor cores is more effective than increasing RAM.